blurrycontour/zuul-gerrit/doc/source/reference/jobs.rst

          This may be influenced by the branch or tag associated with the item as well as the job configuration.

+      .. var:: checkout_description

+         A human-readable description of why Zuul chose this particular branch or tag to be checked out.
+This is intended as a debugging aid in the case of complex jobs.
+The specific text is not defined and is subject to change.

+      .. var:: commit

+         The hex SHA of the commit checked out.
+This commit may appear in the upstream repository, or if it the result of a speculative merge, it may only exist during the run of this job.

       For example, to access the source directory of a single known project, you might use::